destinio/destinio/README.md

 - [Live](https://tao.destin.io/)

 ## ⚡️ Fun facts
-- Currenly reading through the extended Dark Tower series (currently on Song of Susannah) 🤰🏿
+- Currenly reading through the extended Dark Tower series (currently on The Dark Tower) 🤰🏿
 - I can solve a Rubix Cube in under a minute <img src='/cube.png' height='20px' alt='Rubix Cube Image' />
 - Kicked cancer's ass and have been cancer free for three years 🩸